e74000/Classical-XY-Model-Go/README.md

 # Classical-XY-Model-Go
-A simple simulation of the Classical XY model, written in go, visualised with ebiten.
+A simple Monte Carlo simulation of the Classical XY model, written in go, visualised with ebiten.

 ### Command line flags: